Swallowtail23/mtgc/README.md

 ### MySQL ###
 Work to be done here to automate first setup.

+- setup/mtg_new.sql contains database structure and initial index setup
+- run the sql in your MySQL context

-- Database structure is noted in setup/mtg_new.sql
+- Required database structure is in setup/mtg_new.sql
+- You will need a MySQL user with access to the new 'mtg' database (see also [database] section of the ini file)
-- You will need to run the sql file in your MySQL context
+- You will need to run and import mtg_new.sql in your MySQL context
 - You will also need:

 In `admin` (administration) table: